 MRS. JOHNSON: GASP!
 Oh, Mister Collins.
 I thought you were napping.

-ROGER: Oh, who can sleep when the love of my life is still missing?
-It is a dismal heartache that… say, who were those two?
+ROGER: (woe-be-gone) Oh, who can sleep when the love of my life is still missing?
+It is a dismal heartache that… (curiously distracted) Say, who were those two?

 MRS. JOHNSON: Oh, just a couple of out of town friends who stopped by for a cup of coffee and a biscuit or two.
 I hope it was all right to chat with them, Mister Collins.